Textualize/textual/docs/widgets/text_area.md

 )
 ```

-The exact queries used by Textual can be found inside `.scm` files in the GitHub repo.
+The exact queries `TextArea` uses for highlighting can be found inside `.scm` files in the GitHub repo.

 #### Adding support for custom languages